Substances poisonous to dogs

-Some substances are poisonous to dogs through ingestion, contact or inhalation.
-The poisonous substances most commonly consumed by pet dogs include human foods (including chocolate and grapes), medication not suitable for animals, household products, and plants.
+Food products and household items commonly handled by humans can be toxic to dogs.
+The symptoms can range from simple irritation to digestion issues, behavioral changes, and even death.
+The categories of common items ingested by dogs include food products, human medication, household detergents, indoor and outdoor toxic plants, and rat poison.

-Exposure and signs of poisoning
+Common signs of dog poisoning and exposure

-Signs of poisoning in dogs are different based on the cause and the type of exposure.
-If a dog has been exposed to a poison, a vet or emergency vet center should be contacted.
-There are three basic types of exposure a dog owner should be aware of: ingestion, contact, and inhalation.

-Ingestion

-Poisons are usually ingested due to a curious dog eating or chewing on something that is poisonous or has some level of toxin in it.
-Unknowing dog owners also sometimes give their pet medications that they are unable to break down and metabolize, thus becoming poisonous to the dog.
-Keeping toxic substances out of a dog's reach will avoid such scenarios.
-Medications and food intended for human consumption should not be given to any dog.
-Ingesting poisons may cause drooling, vomiting, diarrhea, irritability, tremors, twitching, seizures, rapid heart beat, coma, or death.The velocity of these symptoms may differ on the poison or the quantity of poison consumption.

-Contact
+The symptoms of poisoning vary depending on substance, the quantity a dog has consumed, the breed and size of the mammal.
+A common list of symptoms are digestion problems, such as vomiting, diarrhea, or blood in stool; bruising and bleeding gums, nose, or inside the ear canal; behavioral changes, such as lethargy, hyperactivity, and seizures; unusual items found in the dog's stool.If left in the vicinity, poisonous items can be swallowed by curious or hungry dogs.
+Uninformed pet owners have also been found to unintentionally poison their dogs by treating them with human medications or feeding them foods they can't metabolize.

-Poisoning in dogs by contact happens when a dog gets the substance on their skin or coat.
-These can cause skin irritation and burns, but also become ingested when the dog attempts to clean the substance off their skin/coat by licking.
-Some of the substances can simply be immediately removed from the skin or coat.
-However, the dog may still need attention from a veterinarian.
+In addition, some plants are toxic to dogs.
+Poisoning by contact happens most commonly with indoor plants when a dog gets the substance on their coat or muzzle.
+These can cause skin irritation and burns, but they can also become ingested when grooming.

-Inhalation

-Inhaled toxins are toxins that have found their way into a dogs respiratory system.
-Usually inhaled toxins cause a dog to have difficulty breathing.
-If a dog owner is aware of inhalation of poisonous substances, professional medical intervention is recommended as these toxins can make their way to other organs within the body.
+Inhaled toxins, such as smoke or pesticides, can find their way into a dog's respiratory system and cause difficult breathing.
+If left untreated, these toxins can make their way to other organs of the body.

 Substances

 Human food

-Many human foods may cause irritation to dogs or more serious problems when ingested in large amounts.
-In 2011, consumption of toxic foods was the number one cause of poisoning in dogs.
+Many human foods cause serious problems when ingested in large amounts.
+In 2011, the consumption of toxic foods was the number one cause of poisoning in dogs.
 In 2017, the ASPCA Animal Poison Control Center received 199,000 poisoning cases, almost one-fifth of which were the result of ingesting human foods.

+Avocado

+Avocados are known for having high amounts of persin, a chemical toxic to many animals, including dogs.
+Persin is found in the leaves, bark, pulp, and skin of the avocado, making it harder for dogs to ingest too much.
+However, high amounts of persin can cause an upset stomach in dogs, and eating large amounts of persin over a longer period of time has been known to cause heart failure in dogs.
+Large amounts of avocado flesh at once can cause vomiting and an upset stomach, and its high-fat content can cause pancreatitis in dogs.

 Chocolate

-Chocolate is dangerous for dogs because they are unable to break down theobromine and caffeine, both of which are contained in chocolate.
+Chocolate is dangerous for dogs because they do not metabolise theobromine and caffeine, both present in chocolate, as effectively as humans.
 Darker chocolate and baking chocolate contain a higher amount of theobromine, thus they are more dangerous than milk chocolate or white chocolate.
-Small amounts of chocolate may cause vomiting or diarrhea, but larger amounts may begin to affect the heart and brain as well.
-Large amounts of chocolate have been known to cause the dog to suffer irregular heart rhythms or heart failure.
+Small amounts of chocolate may cause vomiting or diarrhea, but larger amounts may affect the heart and brain.
+Large amounts of chocolate cause the dog to suffer irregular heart rhythms or heart failure.

-Chocolate-style dog treats can be made with carob, which is similar to chocolate but is not toxic to dogs.
+Chocolate-style dog treats can be made with carob, which is similar to chocolate but innocuous to dogs.